Solar in Bethlehem, PA: 2026 Cost, Savings & Payback

 Does Bethlehem have net metering?

-Is solar worth it in Bethlehem, PA?
+Is solar worth it in Bethlehem, PA in 2026?